lee-aaron/CSE221/README.md

 To run the RTT tests, you need to add the `rtt_c <ip> <port>` argument to start the client and `rtt_s <ip> <port>` to start the server.
 Make sure the server is running before starting the client.

 ## File System

+To run file system tests, you need to `cd fs` and run `./run-main.sh` with parameters.

+To run the cache test, you need to add `cache` argument to the bash script to test it.
+The code will automatically generate files to measure the cache size.